filkovaivana1/CIP_FinalPractice_2025/Excercise3.md

 - Task 7: For given list of integers, check if all the elements in the list are greater than a given value (e.g., x > 1).
 Then print the result as a boolean value.
 - Task 8: For given list of integers, check if any element in the list is smaller than a given value (e.g., x < 1).
 Then print the result as a boolean value.

-Use the Stream API to: - Convert the entrySet() of the HashMap into a stream
-- Filter the entries to include only those with value "Orange"
-- Collect the filtered entries back into a new Map
-- Prints the resulting filtered map

 **Expected Output:** Your program should display:
 - A list of squared numbers